Flymeblack/AI4STF-Papers/README.md

 # AI for Spatio-Temporal Forecasting Papers
 This is a list of academic papers focusing on the frontier of AI for Spatio-Temporal Forecasting.
 All the papers are sourced from prestigious AI conferences and journals, covering a wide range of applications such as traffic forecasting, weather forecasting, and event prediction.
-This repository aims to serve as an invaluable resource for researchers who are interested in AI for spatio-temporal forecasting.
+Hope this repository can serve as an invaluable resource for researchers who are interested in AI for spatio-temporal forecasting.

 ### Contents